Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-pandas.md

 ## Working with DataFrames

 A DataFrame is a two-dimensional data structure.
 Rows are indexed by number, and columns are indexed by name.
-You can create a DataFrame and initialize it with data using Pandas' [`DataFrame()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) method:
+You can create a DataFrame and initialize it with data and column names using Pandas' [`DataFrame()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) method:

 ```python
 import pandas as pd